'Is that respect? I don't know': Nikki Haley's parting claim is hard to judge

 At the same time, Trump has spoken fondly of Chinese President Xi Jinping, calling him "my good friend" and trying to work with him on North Korea.

-Whether this translates into the Chinese respect for the U.S. is up for debate.
+Whether this translates into Chinese respect for the U.S. is up for debate.

 "They are very weary about him and they realize they've got a significant problem.
 Is that respect?
-I don't know," according to Kerry Brown, professor of Chinese studies at King's College, London.
+I don't know," said Kerry Brown, professor of Chinese studies at King's College, London.

 "They are shocked and surprised by what Trump has been doing because they assumed he would never be as truculent and tough as he has been," Brown added.
 "They've found it difficult to work out what this administration is up to.
 They've found it a bit confusing."